Building a Data Governance Team: 10 Steps To Success

 In this article, we will take a closer look at the steps involved in creating a data governance team, their roles and responsibilities and finally their structure.

 Table of contents

 - Building a data governance team: 10 Steps to success

-- The key players of a data governance team
+- Understanding roles and responsibilities of a data governance team

-- Summary: Things to keep in mind while building your data governance team
+- Summary: What you should keep in mind while building your data governance team

 - Building a data governance team: Related reads